 Step Four – Finalize Design: Finalizing your gemstone choice is the most important part of a gem-focused design.
 Saying yes to a gem or a diamond is a big choice and exciting.
 I usually recommend people go with their instincts.
 The stone will then help guide and inspire the final details and measurements, giving me a foundation from which to work and finalize the production plan.
 Once you have selected a gemstone, the estimated total cost for the project can be determined and a 50% deposit of the project must be paid in order to start work on the final piece.
 Any gemstones included in the custom piece valued at above $3000 must be paid in full.
 Because of the unique nature of custom design, unfortunately, I do not offer refunds for amounts paid toward custom work or exchanges or return on custom jewellery.
 In the event that a customer decides not to continue to completion with a custom order once a deposit has been made, there will be no refund for work completed up to the point of cancellation.

 Step Five – Production: This is the most exciting part and where you let me take care of the finer details.
 First we take one of your inspiration sketches or drawings from Step Three, and refine it and turn it into a 3D computer drawing, or a hand-carved model.
 Only minor adjustments need to be made at this point.
 Good communication and making sure both designer and client are happy to move through each step are integral to the custom process.
-From the time the model is approved, a custom piece of jewellery may take 3-8 weeks to complete.
+From the time the model is approved, a custom piece of jewellery may take 4-8 weeks to complete, and on occasion, longer due to increase in demand.
 The timeline can vary depending on the stone we sourced, the intricacy of the design, and the seasonal time of year (FYI if you are looking for holidays proposal best to leave a little extra time!)

 If at any point you are curious as to what stage your ring is at in production, do not hesitate to ask.
 Any changes made at this time will be subject to fees to cover re-modelling, re-casting, or changing gemstones, and delay completion of your piece.
 Timing of completion will depend on complexity of the job and the volume of orders that may have been started prior to yours.
 Once your piece is complete, it is appraised by a specialist, and you are then able to pick up your finished piece, which comes with a jewellery box and appraisal certificate.
 You may also choose to have your item shipped at an additional cost.
 All pieces must be paid in full prior to or at the time of delivery or shipment.